kristoffeys/blog/src/pages/blog/2018-08-01-overriding-dependencies-in-composer.md

 Since the bug was breaking for us, we needed the fix asap.
 In order to be able to use our fix, we looked for a way to override dependencies in [Composer](https://getcomposer.org/).
 We ended up following this scenario:

 - Fork the repository of the library
-- commpit and publish the bugfix in a branch of our fork
+- commit and publish the bugfix in a branch of our fork
 - Submit a pull request
 - Override dependency with our version in [Composer](https://getcomposer.org/).